 Answer Engine Optimization optimizes for citation within AI-generated responses.
 When a buyer asks ChatGPT, Perplexity, or Gemini "who are the leading voices on supply chain resilience?" or "what should I know about evaluating [category] vendors?"βAEO determines whether your name or your company's content appears in the answer.

 The key distinction is that AEO is not about keywords.
 It's about perceived authority on specific topics, as judged by AI systems that are making citation decisions based on cross-referencing, credential signals, content specificity, and topical consistency over time.
-WordStream's 2025 data shows that content earning AI Overview citations drives 35% more organic clicksβmeaning AEO success creates downstream SEO benefits, but not the reverse.
+Industry research suggests that content earning an AI Overview citation can also see a meaningful lift in organic clicksβmeaning AEO success often creates downstream SEO benefits, but not the reverse.

 Comparison: SEO vs. AEO Optimization Factors